JoAlfie/Orchard-CSS-Framework/readme.md

 + `.video-wrapper` - a wrapper to create responsive video embeds, with a loading gif background image.
 + `.sr-only` - visually hidden, but can be read by screen-reader technology.
 Useful for labels on inputs with placeholder text, or image-based buttons.

+### Typeography

+The html font size is set to 62.5% so that sizing can be set in REM based on 10px sizing - aka 1.5rem = 15px.

+Body font size is 16px on mobile and 18px above the small breakpoint.

+All headings (h1-h6) have set sizes for consistency.
+They also have corresponding classes ( e.g. `.h1`), so that heading styles can be used while adhearding to proper document structure (e.g. two headings can have h1 styling, but only have one h1 on a page).